1301yashraj/DSA_Day_To_Day/README.md

 ## 5. **Dynamic Programming with Recursion (10 problems)**

+Dynamic Programming is an optimization technique used to solve by breaking them into subproblems and storing the results of redundant calculations.
+**Ways to solve a DP problem**

+###### Top-Down Approach (Memoization)

+Solves the original problem by recursively solving subproblems and storing results.

+Steps:

+1. Solve the problem recursively.
+2. Store the result of each subproblem.
+3. Use stored results when needed instead of recalculating.

+---

+###### Bottom-Up Approach (Tabulation)

+Solves the smallest subproblems first and builds up the solution iteratively.

+Steps:

+1. Create an array (dp[]) to store results.
+2. Start from the base case.
+3. Fill the table iteratively instead of using recursion.

+---

 - Fibonacci (Memoization) ✅
 - Climbing Stairs (Ways to reach N) ✅
 - Subset Sum Problem ✅ 📌(Hard and confusing)
 - Coin Change Problem
 - Longest Common Subsequence (LCS)

+###### Types of DP Problems

+**A. 1D DP Problems**
+Problems where we optimize a single value.

+- Fibonacci
+- Climbing Stairs
+- House Robber
+- Coin Change

+**B. 2D DP Problems**
+DP problems that use two variables (index, remaining weight, etc.).

+- Knapsack Problem (choosing items with a weight constraint)
+- Longest Common Subsequence (LCS)
+- Matrix Chain Multiplication

+**C. DP on Graphs**
+DP can be used in shortest path problems.

+- Dijkstra’s Algorithm
+- Bellman-Ford Algorithm

+**D. DP on Trees**
+DP can be used for tree-based problems where subtree results are reused.

+- Binary Tree Maximum Path Sum
+- Counting Paths in a Tree